Grey wolf (mythology)

-Grey wolf or Graywolf (Old Turkic: Böri) is a sacred animal and national symbol in Turkic, Mongolian, and Altaic mythology.
+The Grey wolf or Graywolf (Old Turkic: Böri) is a sacred animal and national symbol in Turkic, Mongolian, and Altaic mythology.
 In Turkish it is known as Bozkurt (Boskord, Pusgurt, Gökkurt, Gökbörü, Kökbörü).
 In Mongolian it is called Börteçine (Börteşına, Börtöşono).

 Significance of the Grey Wolf

 The sacred, way-finding wolf is the common symbol of all Turkic and Mongolian tribes.
 Some Turkic and Mongolian tribes believe their lineage derives from this blessed being.
 Most of the time, one branch of lineage comes from the Sky Wolf (Gökkurt) and the other branch comes from the Sky Deer (Gökgeyik).
 The Grey Wolf represents the sky, while the fallow deer symbolizes the earth.

 There is a picture of a wolf head on the sky-blue flags of the Göktürks.
 This represents their fighting spirit, freedom, speed, intelligence, and ability to read the battlefield.
 Göktürks would erect poles with a golden wolf head in front of their tents.
 The Warrior Spirit (god) takes on the appearance of a wolf.
 When a threat against a Turkic nation appears, the Grey Wolf also emerges to guide that nation.
 Elders and saints sometimes disguise themselves as wolves.
 A sixth-century Turkic stone monument depicts a boy suckling milk from a wolf.